selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 ### Stack
 ![Power bi](https://img.shields.io/badge/power_BI-FF9900?style=for-the-badge&logo=powerbi&logoColor=white) ![PostgreSQL](https://img.shields.io/badge/postgresql-3776AB?style=for-the-badge&logo=postgresql&logoColor=white) ![Git](https://img.shields.io/badge/Git-B1361E?style=for-the-badge&logo=git&logoColor=white) ![VSCode](https://img.shields.io/badge/VSCode-2962FF?style=for-the-badge&logo=visual%20studio&logoColor=white) ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

-NOTE: the data presented here is from a fictitious company and has been fabricated.
-It is NOT sensitive data from real customers.
 ## Executive Summary:
+Using Power BI and Power Query, I pulled data from 6 different sources (including Azure Cloud) and created a relational database model and an Microsoft Power BI report to monitor sales performance across the organisation.
+The 4-page report is interactive and filterable, and uses historical data from 2010-2023 sales to track relevant KPIs and forecast their performance in the near future.

+I also created custom SQL queries to access the centralised Azure database from outside the Power BI environment.
+Using Python and OOP principles, I built a DatabaseConnector class to automate custom SQL queries when needed.

+*NOTE: the data presented here is from a fictitious company and has been fabricated.
+It is **NOT sensitive** data from real customers.*

 ## Business Problem:

-*GlobalMart* is a (*fictitious*) multinational retail company with multiple stores across the United Kingdomm, Germany and the US.
+*GlobalMart* is a multinational retail company with multiple stores across the United Kingdomm, Germany and the US.
 They need someone to build an end-to-end business intelligence solution from the ground up, using raw data containing information about sales, customers, products and store locations.
 Up until now they have been tracking sales manually, and their raw data is spread out in different platforms (Azure SQL database, Blob Storage) and formats (.csv files).

 My goals are to:
 1. Design, build and deploy a Power BI interactive report to share across the organisation.